highcharts/connectors-morningstar/docs/connectors/morningstar/screeners/investor-preferences.md

 # Investor Preferences

-Using Morningstar **Investor Preferences** screener allows you to filter Morningstar's database of global investments for securities that match a set of criteria unique to an investor.
+Using Morningstar **Investor Preferences Screener** allows you to filter Morningstar's database of global investments for securities that match a set of criteria unique to an investor.